 This was a common greeting Paul used.
 You can state clearly the understood information.
 Alternate translation: "May you experience kindness and inner peace" (See: Ellipsis)

-Christ Jesus our Savior (ULT)
+Christ Jesus our Savior (ULT) the Messiah Jesus who saves us (UST)

-"Christ Jesus who is our Savior"
+Alternate translation: "Christ Jesus who is our Savior"

 This includes Paul, Titus, and all Christians.
 (See: Exclusive and Inclusive 'We')